Skip to main content

 Test 227: AWS Network ACLs Public Remote Server Administration Access Restricted

-Drata validates that no network access control lists (NACLs) allow unrestricted ingress access (from 0.0.0.0/0) to remove server administration ports such as SSH to port 22 and RDP to port 3389, using either the TDP (6), UDP (17) or ALL (-1) protocols.
+Drata validates that no network access control lists (NACLs) allows unrestricted ingress access (source 0.0.0.0/0) to remote server administration ports, such as port 22 and port 3389, by checking each NACL’s inbound rules.

 The Network Access Control List (NACL) function provide stateless filtering of ingress and egress network traffic to AWS resources.
 It is recommended that no NACL allows unrestricted ingress access to remote server administration ports, such as SSH to port22 and RDP to port 3389, using either the TDP (6), UDP (17) or ALL (-1) protocols.